IRA penalty exceptions

 Disability distributions

-The IRS considers a taxpayer to be exempt from the early distribution penalty if the individual’s condition meets the following definition of disabled in Internal Revenue Code (IRC) section 72(m)(7): “an individual shall be considered to be disabled if he is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or to be of long-continued and indefinite duration.”
+The IRS considers a taxpayer to be exempt from the early distribution penalty if the individual’s condition meets the following definition of disabled in IRC Section 72(m)(7): “an individual shall be considered to be disabled if he is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or to be of long-continued and indefinite duration.”
 Capital Group does not determine whether a disability qualifies for the exception.

-Capital Group may be able to report the disability distribution code on Form 1099-R if we receive a statement from a physician indicating:
+Capital Group may be able to report the disability distribution code on Form 1099-R if a statement is provided from a physician indicating:

 • The date the disability occurred

-• That the account owner’s condition meets the IRC 72(m)(7) definition of disabled
+• That the account owner’s condition meets the IRC Section 72(m)(7) definition of disabled

 Substantially equal periodic payments